UWC2-APIDOC/to-do-service-au25/assignments/to-do-example_bhattdrashti.md

   "id": "a2c3",
   "title": "Read a book",
   "completed": false
-}%
+}
 ```

 ## Postman example

-This example demonstrates how to create a new to-do item in the To-Do service using Postman.
+This example demonstrates how to create a new to-do item in the To-Do Service using Postman.

 ### Request